At this point, after practicing the concepts in Letterforms at Their Core, you're ready to start moving on to bigger and better things!

 5. Drawing Script Letterforms

 Let me throw out a little disclaimer before we get into this section.
 Script lettering is another subject in itself.
 I'll be writing a separate class for script letterforms for you to truly grasp the dos and don'ts of script.
-We're going to focus on a few minor details of script, based on the typeface Snell Roundhand, to give a little intro into script lettering.
+We're going to focus on a few minor details of script, based on the typeface Snell Roundhand, to give a little intro to script lettering.

 Keep that all in mind when practicing the below steps.
 Let's get started!